When working on real-world ML projects, you come face-to-face with a series of obstacles. The ml model reproducibility problem is one of them.

 Also, we did not want to repeat all the data processing steps every time we ran the ML pipeline so using such data and workflow management tools helped us retrieve any specific version of preprocessed data for the ML pipeline run.

 Code versioning and management

 There are multiple tools to version control your entire code, some of the popular ones are GitHub and Bitbucket.
 We have used GitHub for our use case to version control the entire codebase, also, this tool made the team collaboration quite easy as developers had access to each commit made by other developers.
-Code versioning tools made it easy for us to use the same code every time we ran an ML pipeline.
+Code versioning tools made it easy for us to use the same code every time we ran an machine learning pipeline.

 Experiment tracking in ML

-Finally, the most important part of making our ML pipeline reproducible was to track all the models and experiments that we had tried out throughout the entire ML lifecycle.
+Finally, the most important part of making our pipeline reproducible was to track all the models and experiments that we had tried out throughout the entire ML lifecycle.
 When working on the classification project we tried different ML models and hyperparameter values, it was very hard to keep track of them manually or with documentation.
 To solve this issue, we decided to pick one that could solve multiple problems.
-Although there are multiple tools available for tracking your entire code, data, and workflow.
+Although there are multiple tools available for tracking your entire code, data, and ML workflow.
 But instead of choosing a different tool for each of these tasks, neptune.ai seemed like the right solution.

 It is a cloud-based platform designed to help data scientists with experiment tracking, data versioning, model versioning, and metadata store.
 It provides a centralized location for all these activities, making it easier for teams to collaborate on projects and ensuring that everyone is working with the most up-to-date information.

 Tools like neptune.ai, Comet, MLFlow, etc. enable developers to access any specific version of the model so that they can decide on which algorithm has worked out best for them and with what hyperparameters.
 Again, it depends on your use case and team dynamics – which tool you decide to go ahead with.

 4. Deciding on standard evaluation metrics and protocols